IOException in Java

 Topics Covered

 The Java IOException is a checked exception that must be handled at compilation time.
-IOException is the base class for such exceptions which are thrown while accessing data from files, directories and streams.
+IOException is the base class for exceptions thrown while accessing data from files, directories, and streams.
 It represents a class of exceptions that are thrown when an I/O error occurs.

 The most common cause due to which an IOException is thrown is attempting to access a file that does not exist at the specified location.
-Common exception classes which are derived from IOException base class are EndOfStreamException, FileNotFoundException, DirectoryNotFoundException etc.
+Common exception classes that are derived from the IOException base class are EndOfStreamException, FileNotFoundException, DirectoryNotFoundException, etc.

 What is IOException in Java?

-The IOException is simply an exception that is thrown when an I/O error occurs.
-It is also the base class of such exceptions which occur while reading or accessing files, directories and streams.
+The IOException is simply an exception thrown when an I/O error occurs.
+It is also the base class of such exceptions that occur while reading or accessing files, directories, and streams.

 The IOException belongs to the class of checked exceptions.
-Checked exceptions are those exceptions which are thrown at compile-time.
-It is necessary to resolve checked exceptions to execute a Java program.
+Checked exceptions are thrown at compile time.
+Resolving checked exceptions is necessary to execute a Java program.

-There are many subclasses of IOException like FileNotFoundException, SSLException, EndOfStreamException, DirectoryNotFoundException, etc.
+There are many subclasses of IOException, such as FileNotFoundException, SSLException, EndOfStreamException, and DirectoryNotFoundException.

 When IOException Occurs in Java?